MariskaDatema/Hello_World/README.md

 Hello World!

-I am developing my Data Science skills and this repository is a portfolio of assignments of my first courses in Data Science.
+I am developing my Data Science/Data Analyses skills.
+This repository is a portfolio of assignments of my first courses in Data Science/Data Analyses.

-IBM Data Science Professional Certificate (on Coursera):
+IBM Applied Data Science / Data Analyst Professional Certificates (on Coursera):

 - Python for Data Science and AI (PY0101)